 Related: 20+ Grain Bowl Recipes Perfect For Meal Prep

 This salad lasts in the fridge for up to 4 days.
-It’s not freezer friendly and it doesn’t need to be reheated!
+It’s not freezer friendly, as you might imagine!
 Happy prepping!

 Other salad recipes you’ll love: